-- Think about your strengths and skills and share them with your mentor.
-You can use your "strengths insider report" as a resource for this conversation. - Are these strengths/skills reflected in your CV?
+- Think about your strengths and skills and share them with your mentor. - Are these strengths/skills reflected in your CV?
 Share your CV with your mentor and discuss how you could make any changes to articulate your strengths in a better or more engaging way. - Tell your mentor what you are looking for (ideally) in a future job.
 Think about job satisfaction, financial reward, helping the community, achieving results etc. - Discuss what your short and longer-term career goals are.
 Are you planning to study further or go straight in to the workforce? - Have you identified any companies that you might like to work for or graduate positions/entry level roles you are interested in applying for?
 Discuss the application process with your mentor and any tips they may have. - Discuss what activities you could be doing now to help with your career goals.
 Explore strategies aimed at improving your ability to gain employment.